Actionable tips, community conversations, and marketing inspiration.

 When defining your audience by their interests, it’s essential to understand that Facebook may tie a person to an “interest” based on a single interaction with content related to that interest.
 It doesn’t necessarily mean the people in that “Interest” group are dedicated to the cause, per se.
 Because of this, it is a good idea also to select other identifiers (perhaps from the demographics options) to narrow your search and target the ideal customer.

-With that said, Facebook ad targeting does offer a lot of options under “Interests.”
-And for each option, there are subcategories (and sometimes sub-sub categories) to refine your search further.
-Facebook determines these interests by how a person has interacted with content on the platform.
+With that said, Facebook ad targeting offers many options under “Interests,” and each option has subcategories (and sometimes sub-subcategories) to refine your search further.
+Facebook determines these interests by how a person interacts with content on the platform.

 Behaviors

 Facebook considers a person’s behavior by their shopping habits, device usage, and other general data points collected from third-party partners.
-Here are all of the options you can choose from when defining your audience by their behaviors.
+Here are the options for defining your audience by their behaviors.

 • Anniversary: You can target people with an important upcoming anniversary event.